surya-s-1/captain-frontend/public/README.md

 ---

 ### 🧪 Test Case Lifecycle
-8. Once confirmed, test cases are automatically created in Jira.
+8. You will be able to chat with AI and enhance a testcase it generated, if it is not upto the mark, while you are in the confirm testcases state.
+Once confirmed, test cases are automatically created in Jira.

 9. For convenience, this app syncs those testcases right after creation:

     - After creation, they are synced back into this app.
     - Each synced test case provides an **“Open in Jira”** option for direct navigation.
 ---

 ### 📊 Dataset Management